 This policy was confirmed by the Distribution Committee in April 2014.
 An amendment was made in November 2015 related to territory weightings.
+Further reviews have been carried out by Committee in 2019 and 2022.

 Spotify

 Spotify holds significant market share in the online music market in the UK and across other territories.
 ICE Services operate licensing for this service and process the usage data, which they pass to us for distribution to our members.
 ICE Services charges for and distributes Spotify's use of the repertoire we control across each territory, for each service type separately, using different criteria.